Bach: Cello Suite Nº 4 BWV 1010

 The key of Eb major, with its three flats, is notoriously uncomfortable for the cello, not only because it requires extended position in the First Position on the three higher strings but also (and especially) because the open A string is normally not available for the crossing between A and D strings (because the A is now Ab).
 This means that we will often need a double extension to cross smoothly between these two strings.
 Therefore, the particular problem of this Suite is the huge need for extensions (both simple and double).
 Playing it with “standard fingerings” actually requires more simple extensions (very approximately 450) than the three previous Suites combined (63+158+142 = 363).
 In fact, in this suite, more than in any of the others, we can find many musical examples that show clearly that Bach was writing for a cello that was played with violin fingerings (see Bach and Extensions).
 We can however lighten the extension load somewhat by using fingerings to avoid extensions.

-- if we play it more “romantically” and lyrically it will tend to be slower and more legato, with more shifting up and down the strings and less extensions (for a more comfortable singing vibrato)
+- if we play it more “romantically” and lyrically it will tend to be slower and more legato, with more shifting up and down the strings and fewer extensions (for a more comfortable singing vibrato)

 - if we play it more “baroque” it will tend to be faster, less legato (perhaps even spiccato), with fingerings across the strings (rather than shifting up and down), and with more extensions and less vibrato.

 These are two very different concepts and both are valid.
 That’s why there are two “Edited Versions” of this Prelude offered here: the “Romantic” and the “Baroque”.
-Let’s look now in more detail at some of these differences between the two interpretations:
+Let’s look now in more detail at some of the differences between the two interpretations:

 ARTICULATIONS (SLURS): In the first 48 bars, the 4 existing manuscripts are (for once) unanimous.
 They are also uniformly monotonous: the first 380 notes are a steady stream of uninterrupted quavers (eighth notes) with not a slur to be seen.
 And every subsequent return of this arpeggiated figure (a further 22 bars) continues in exactly the same way.
-Therefore, in the “Romantic” version, in order not to sound like a minimalist sewing machine, some slurs have been added to these bars.
+Therefore, in the “Romantic” version, in order not to sound like a minimalist sewing machine, some two-note slurs (one per bar) have been added to these bars.

-1: shifting up the neighbouring string with the left hand to reduce the number of strings which have to be jumped over, and
+1: by shifting up the neighbouring string with the left hand to reduce the number of strings which have to be jumped over, and

 SARABANDE and BOURÉES